Thursday, July 28

 Learn facts about Massachusetts for kids.

-Did you know that Massachusetts was the sixth (6th) state to join the union?
+Did you know Massachusetts was the sixth (6th) state to join the union?
 Yes, that is correct!
 Massachusetts officially joined the union on February 6, 1788!
 Massachusetts is located in the Northeast region of the United States.
 Massachusetts is bordered by five (5) states: Vermont, New Hampshire, Rhode Island, Connecticut, and New York.
 Massachusetts is also bordered by the Atlantic Ocean.
 Massachusetts is the forty-fourth (44th) largest state in the United States.
 Massachusetts is a small state.
-There are about 6,984,723 people that live in Massachusetts.
+There are about 6,984,723 people who live in Massachusetts.

 Massachusetts famous person alert: